flofriday/UEB-Testsuite/README.md

 # UEB-Testsuite

-A testsuite for Compilerengineering at TU Vienna 2022S.
+A testsuite for the Übersetzterbau (Compilers) at [TU Wien](https://www.tuwien.at/en/) 2022S.

 ## Usage

-Every exercise has their own folder with a README.md for instructions how to use these tests.
+Every exercise has its own folder with a README.md for instructions on how to use its tests.

 ## Contributing